 Detail tables are another way to connect information to features.
-The name "Detail" is because of the concept of a master-detail relation in relational databases (sometimes also called "foreign key").
-A Detail table has an (indexed) column/field with values that correspond to values in a column/field4 of a master table ("key").
+The name "Detail" is because of the concept of a master-detail relation in relational databases.
+A Detail table has an (indexed) column/field with values that correspond to values in a column/field of a master table ("key").

 Attribute tables always have a FeatureId as the primary key.
-This means that an attribute table contains only one row of information for each feature5.
+This means that an attribute table contains only one row of information for each feature.
 Detail tables, on the other hand, may contain multiple rows for each feature, if allowed when creating the detail table link.